Articles

 • Facilitate feminist solidarity in understanding, voice, and action from multiple communities of stakeholders.

-Responding to recent calls for a feminist-oriented focus (10) and decolonizing processes in global health,(11,12) we are integrating feminist research values (10,13) and a decolonizing focus (14–16) within this research agenda-setting process.
-The process is co-developed through real-time learning, and open calls to a broad range of stakeholders to comment and contribute to the process design, scope and content.
+Responding to recent calls for a feminist-oriented focus (10) and decolonizing processes in global health,(11,12) the research agenda-setting process integrated feminist research values (10,13) and a decolonizing focus (14–16).
+The process was co-developed through real-time learning, and open calls to a broad range of stakeholders to comment and contribute to the process design, scope and content.

 Two women in brightly coloured dress walk down a street in India.